Increasing access to higher education

 What courses have been taught already?

 In Fall 2017, Cohort One enrolled in the interdisciplinary first-year seminar IN154 Introduction to Social Theory–Power and Privilege, taught by Dr. Mneesha Gellman.
-In Spring 2018, EPI students will take WR101 Where Nonfiction Meets Poetry: The Personal Essay, taught by Andrew Dugan; and IN208 Rainbow Nation?
+In Spring 2018, EPI students took WR101 Where Nonfiction Meets Poetry: The Personal Essay, taught by Andrew Dugan; and IN208 Rainbow Nation?
 Race, Class, and Culture in South Africa, taught by Dr. Cara Moyer-Duncan.

 Who can teach for EPI?